 For more information how to achieve your CDA, visit our CDA webpage here.

 T.E.A.C.H.
-(Teacher Education and Compensation Helps) is a comprehensive scholarship program that provides the early childhood workforce access to educational opportunities and is helping establish a well-qualified, fairly compensated and stable workforce for our children.
-You can access the T.E.A.C.H. booklet here.
+IOWA (Teacher Education and Compensation Helps) is a comprehensive scholarship program that provides the early childhood workforce access to educational opportunities and is helping establish a well-qualified, fairly compensated and stable workforce for our children.
+You can access the T.E.A.C.H.
+IOWA booklet here.

 Early child care and education providers who may be eligible include those who:

 For more information on the T.E.A.C.H.
-Early Childhood Iowa Program or to apply, visit Iowa AEYC.
+Early Childhood® IOWA program or to apply, visit Iowa AEYC.

 Statewide Training Policies and Procedures Handbook